wistaria/MateriAppsInstaller/docs/sphinx/en/source/how_to_use/index.rst

 - Tools (cmake, hdf5, python, etc.)

-   - Run the following command (or write the same in a shell initialization script)
+   - Run the following command (or write the same command in a shell initialization script)

      .. code-block:: bash

 	source $PREFIX_TOOL/env.sh

-- Applications (alps, openmx, modylas, etc.)
+- Applications (ALPS, OpenMX, MODYLAS, etc.)

-   - Set environment variables (e.g. ``PATH``) for each app using scripts.
+   - Set environment variables (e.g. ``PATH``) for each application using scripts.

-      For example, in the case of alps:
+      For example, in the case of ALPS:

       .. code-block:: bash